 I understand not everyone likes the taste of liver, but it can easily be mixed into stews or burger patties so that you would not even know that you are eating it.
 If your not a fan of liver then 2-3 servings of clams, oysters or mussels a week will really help to boost your iron levels.

-Oxalic Acid found in spinach, kale, beets, nuts, chocolate and tea reduce the absorption on non heme iron.
+Oxalic Acid found in spinach, kale, beets, nuts, chocolate, and tea reduces the absorption of non-heme iron.
 So while kale and spinach have good amounts of iron, it is poorly absorbed because of the oxalates.

 Zinc supplements, especially high doses of zinc over a long period of time can reduce iron absorption, if you need to take zinc supplements they are best taken away from other supplements, and away from food.

-Beta-carotene significantly increases iron absorption, it can even cancel out the inhibitory affect of tannins and phytates in foods.
+Beta-carotene significantly increases iron absorption, it can even cancel out the inhibitory effect of tannins and phytates in foods.
 Carrots are a good source of beta-carotene.

 Betaine HCL is the acid that is present in the stomach and it helps with the breakdown of food and absorption of nutrients.